rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 * And obviously your engine harness should use <a href="Images/mercedes-128.png">this ME 2.0 style of plug</a> not <a href="Images/mercedes-134.png">this 134 pin style of plug</a>.

+## Transmission Control

+As of April 2022 we know nothing about m111 automatic transmission control.
+All successful swaps so far were using manual gearboxes.

 # Changelog